 “Manufacturing is more than just putting parts together.
 It’s coming up with ideas, testing principles and perfecting the engineering, as well as final assembly.”

-National Manufacturing Day 2016 – October 7 WHAT IS MANUFACTURING DAY?
-Manufacturing Day℠ is a celebration of modern manufacturing meant…
+National Manufacturing Day – 1st Friday in October (annually) WHAT IS MANUFACTURING DAY?
+Manufacturing Day℠ is a celebration of modern manufacturing…